 nagifoundation.org/spayneuter If there are no spaces left you will be added to a waiting list.

-Wellness Clinic First Come, First Served - FRIDAY & SATURDAY, March 17-18th Doors open at 8:00 AM Vaccines Flea/Tick Treatment Microchipping Heartworm Prevention Health Screening (for diseases like Heartworm Notice of Judgment and Order of Child Support is hereby ORDERED AND ADJUDGED and is hereby ENTERED on the 14th day of February, for purposes of appeal.
+Wellness Clinic First Come, First Served - FRIDAY & SATURDAY, March 17-18th Doors open at 8:00 AM Exams Vaccines Flea/Tick Treatment Microchipping Heartworm Prevention Health Screening (for diseases like Heartworm OPTIONAL Complete paperwork in advance!